-The CSDM program, which is in its 11th year, has two weekly seminars.
-The main purpose of this program is intensive research, often in cooperation with short-term visitors and local people from academic and research institutions such as Princeton University, The Center for Computational Intractability, Rutgers University, DIMACS or AT&T. For more information, check out the pages Seminars and People.
+The CSDM program, which is in its 19th year, has two weekly seminars.
+The main purpose of this program is intensive research, often in cooperation with short-term visitors and local people from academic and research institutions such as Princeton University, Rutgers University, DIMACS or AT&T. For more information, check out the pages Seminars and People.

 Previous activities of the CSDM program can be found through the links listed in the sidebar to the right.